PM-Devs/PM-Devs/README.md

 ## 🔥 Professional Summary

 I'm an innovative and versatile Software & A.I Engineer with extensive experience in backend development, AI implementation, and system administration.
 I possess strong leadership skills, a passion for open-source software, and a commitment to producing high-quality, thoroughly tested code.
-I’m currently seeking a challenging Python Developer role at Canonical, where I can contribute to cutting-edge projects and be part of a dynamic, forward-thinking team.

 ---

 ## 🛠️ Skills